 Socratic Seminar is one of many effective teaching strategies AVID uses.
 Socrates believed that enabling students to think for themselves was more important than filling their heads with "right answers."
 In the Socratic Seminar, participants seek deeper understanding of complex ideas through rigorously thoughtful dialogue.
 A Socratic Seminar fosters active learning as participants explore and evaluate the ideas, issues and values in a particular text.
 The skills that students develop through participation in a Socratic Seminar are critical for college success.

 Successful Socratic Seminars are dependent upon groups of students developing skills together over time.
 It is imperative that students understand several concepts before a Socratic Seminar.
-These include:
+These include the:

 Students must also complete the pre-work required to prepare for the Socratic Seminar.

 Inner Circle/Outer Circle Method